bubba-94/bubba-94/README.md

 - 👋 Hi, I’m @bubba-94
-- 👀 I’m interested in skiing (on-piste ofc) and this newly found intrest for programming!
+- 👀 I’m interested in skiing (on-piste ofc) and ofc this newly found interest for programming!
-- 🌱 I’m currently learning C/C++
+- 🌱 I’m currently learning C, C++ and C#.
 - 💞️ I’m looking to collaborate on anything when the confidence is high enough.
-- 📫 How to reach me ...
+- 📫 How to reach me ?
+You already did.
-- 😄 Pronouns: ...
 - ⚡ Fun fact: The world's largest living organism is a giant fungus that spans 2,385 acres (that's about 1,665 football fields!) in Oregon's Malheur National Forest. 🍄

 <!---